yale-cpsc-419-sp23/pset-1-cli/README.md

     * Note that this implies that it must also use exactly one database `connection` object!

 Here are some *recommendations* for the source code of your solution.
+They are examples of good style that your program will be partly graded on.
 * Modularize your code extensively so that your “main” function looks something like this:
 ```python
 def main():